Corporate Responsibility

 Socioeconomic development

 Product traceability is at the heart of our approach.
-This is in part why SeaChoice, a Canadian science-based seafood watchdog, rated METRO again this year first among its peers.
-In 2023, we obtained traceability of more than 98% of our purchases.
+In 2024, we obtained traceability of 97% of our purchases.

 logo produit de source responsable

-For more details on our achievements, see the 2023 Corporate Responsibility Report (PDF)
+For more details on our achievements, see the 2024 Corporate Responsibility Report (PDF).

 Responsible cosmetics

-In 2023, we released our first Responsible Cosmetics Statement, which outlines our approach for private brand cosmetics.
+Our Responsible Cosmetics Statement outlines our approach in this area.
 Responsible cosmetics, as we define them, are products for which the environmental and social dimensions, including human health, ethics and animal welfare considerations, have been taken into account to minimize the impacts associated with the ingredients that make up the product and its packaging.

 Health, nutrition and well-being